 Kesler Science provides hands-on science lessons and resources to help teachers educate their students more effectively.

-Owned by Chris Kesler, the platform charges a yearly subscription, providing teachers with a large pool of educational materials to draw from.
+Owned by Chris Kesler, his online learning platform charges a yearly subscription, providing teachers with a large pool of educational materials to draw from.

 Kesler Science even has many ‘escape room’ packages, where science courses are converted into in-class educational games to engage students.

 Owned by Natalie Eckdahl, a business strategist and coach, BizChix.com is designed to help entrepreneurial women achieve better results with their businesses.

 Signing up for BizChix’s Thinkific membership site makes you eligible for two weekly coachings, pre-recorded content, along with an exclusive community of entrepreneurs from around the world.

 BizChix is a great example of a high-ticket online course business.
 They offer courses for $997 and their coaching program for $10,000.

 14. Paul Lam Tai Chi

 Dr. Paul Lam believes that he can help people improve their balance, calm their minds, and even treat some minor chronic ailments at people’s own pace.
-So he decided to launch his online Tai Chi Program.
+So he decided to launch his online Tai Chi Program with his online wellness business.

 As an online business owner, Paul offers his content in three different categories, which will either give you access to his global community, courses, or both.

 His Thinkific courses teach Tai Chi for ailments such as heart conditions, memory, and osteoporosis.

-Paul Lam’s Tai Chi school is proof that anyone can niche down and still hit gold over time.
+Paul Lam’s Tai Chi school is proof that anyone can niche down by teaching students what they love and have a successful business.

 15. Personal Development School